 Although Instagram is a supported placement, we suggest unchecking it because it complicates user experience.
 People scrolling through their Instagram feed don’t want to be redirected to Messenger.

 Ironically, though, we also advise against the Messenger placement.
 This means your ad will appear in Facebook users’ Messenger conversations (not their news feeds).

 But, as always, A/B test everything for yourself; don’t take our word for it!

 Under BUDGET & SCHEDULE, switch from ‘Impression’ to ‘Link Click (CPC)’.

 Now, instead of getting charged every time someone sees the ad, you’ll only get charged when a user interacts with the Messenger chatbot.

 Step #5: Connect Your Page

-Confirm the Facebook page you’ve selected to run the ad matches the page your bot is connected to under the CONFIGURE tab in Chatfuel.
+Confirm the Facebook page you’ve selected to run the ad matches the page your bot is connected to.
+You'll find this under the CONFIGURE tab in Chatfuel.